-After a few years in the U.S., John Wall Barger grew up in Nova Scotia, and then moved away to Vancouver, Ottawa, Rome, Prague, and Dublin.
+John Wall Barger was born in Staten Island, New York, and grew up in Nova Scotia.
+As an adult he lived in Vancouver, Ottawa, Rome, Prague, Dublin, Dharamsala (India), Hong Kong, and Philadelphia.
 He lived in the north end of Halifax for many years.
-Over the last ten years, he has taken part in many readings and workshops across Canada.
+Over the last ten years, he has taken part in many readings and workshops across Canada and the US.

 John's second book of poems, Hummingbird (Palimpsest Press, 2012) was nominated for the Raymond Souster Award.
 Judges' comments: "In John Wall Barger's Hummingbird, being alive sometimes seems like one flourish after another.
 But these are not mere embellishments or affectations.
 Barger has a truly innovative spirit and an eye for the unusual and unforgettable.
 These poems add up to a journey around the world, each step as intensely focused and daring as the one before.
 Prepare to have your senses exploded, your nerves tested, your love of high notes taken to breathtaking new spheres."

 The Book of Festus (Palimpsest Press, 2015) was shortlisted for the JM Abraham Poetry Award.

 The Mean Game (Palimpsest Press, 2019), finalist for The Phillip H. McMath Book Award 2021, and is currently in its second print run.